HMS Stag (1794)

 HMS Stag was a 32-gun fifth-rate frigate built for the Royal Navy.
-She was ordered in 1790 and work began in March 1792 at Chatham Docks.
+She was ordered in 1790 and work began in March 1792 at Chatham Dockyard.
 Completed in August 1794, Stag spent much of her service in home waters, where she worked to protect British shipping from French privateers.
 In an action on 22 August 1795, Stag engaged, and forced the surrender of, the Dutch frigate Alliante, and took part in the chase that ended with the capture of by on 10 March 1796.

 In March 1800, Stag joined John Borlase Warren's squadron and took part in the unsuccessful Ferrol Expedition that August.
 At the end of the month, she was in a detachment under Samuel Hood that captured an 18-gun French privateer, Gueppe, in a cutting-out expedition in the Narrows of Redondela.
 On 6 September Stag was in Vigo bay where she was caught in a violent storm and driven ashore.
 Her crew and provisions were removed and she was set on fire the following day.